Ultra Violet Color Glow after Cataract Surgery with Crystalens

 Others have described black lights similarly as deep purple with his one eye with a natural lens and bright lilac with the eye without

-Some literature suggests that the yellowing of the natural lens (which basically provides a Blue-Blocker filter) takes several years to happen after birth.
-I've enlisted a few kids in the neighborhood to "volunteer" for me, and (compared to adults), they seem to see a bit more color glow on the black light, but nothing close to the huge difference I see with a UV filter or polycarbonate glasses.
+The natural lens becomes increasingly yellow with age (which basically provides a Blue-Blocker filter) as seen in the image below.
+So I enlisted a few kids in the neighborhood to "volunteer" for me, and (compared to adults), they seem to see a bit more color glow on the black light, but nothing close to the huge difference I see with a UV filter or polycarbonate glasses.

 Unlike many IOL's, the Crystalens transmits some UV light and I suspect this may have been intentional by design in order to provide the clearest possible vision, especially in low-light.
 One medical literature review says the use of blue-blocking IOLs is not detrimental in visual acuity, color perception, and contrast sensitivity but another says blue-blocking IOLs decrease photoreception without providing significant photoprotection ... so even the experts don't agree.
 My eye-doctor-wanna-be opinion is Dr. Mainster is probably right - do not blue-block.

-Several months after I wrote the above, out came this NY Times piece (related Dr. Mainster paper) about aging eyes causing health woes.
+Several months after I wrote the above, out came this NY Times piece (related papers here and here) about aging eyes causing health woes.

 Spectral transmittance of IOL's and crystalline lenses with median ages of 15, 25, 45, and 65 years